Draft 9

 This anonymous survey helps us understand what concerns and interests neighbors truly have about the proposed changes.
 In order to ensure this survey accurately reflects the community, please, limit your submissions to one survey per household.

-Take the Survey โ†’
+Take the New Survey β†’

 Your privacy is respected.
 Survey responses are anonymous.
 Results will be shared with the neighborhood via this website to help inform our collective decision.